 - Adjust farming practices.
 Seek expert advice about new varieties of crops, and try out those which will be more resistant to hazards such as drought.
 (Some common drought-resistant crops are millet, sorghum, cassava and green grams.)
 Other ideas include growing several crops together in one field or adopting conservation farming methods.
 Government officers or NGO workers can advise you on this.

-Restarting a business
+Restarting a business after a crisis

 by Dora Piscoi